 Garance, indigo and gaude are words which refer to the colours produced by plant dyes used in traditional fabric dying.
 Garance produces a red dye, indigo a blue dye and gaude a yellow dye.

-So yes, it’s really just red, blue and yellow in fancy outfits, in the world of pre-19th century European fabric design.
+Garance refers to a red dye made from varieties of the Madder plant.
+Common Madder (Rubia tinctorum) was used extensively in French textile production.
+A problem for French textile workers was getting the red colour developed in France to match the intense red made in India – it took 100 years and some spy work to discover the process Indian dyers used to make their special bright red.
+Indigo is from the Latin indicum, in turn from the Greek indikon: ‘blue dye from India’.
+In the Mediterranean it was originally referred to as annil, ‘the indigo shrub’.
 Gaude is an Old French word for Weld (Reseda luteola), a plant used to make a strong, yellow dye.
 Weld has been used for thousands of years until being superseded in the early 20th century by synthetic dyes.
 The Reseda plant includes the variety Mignonette (Reseda odorata), a flowering species that was a favourite amongst Victorian Londoners, who planted it in their window boxes to form a perfumed barrier between their noses and the dubious smells of 19th Century London streets.

-(Image: Fabric Indiennes L’arbre de Vie – Yellow)
+(Image: Indiennes L’arbre de Vie – Yellow)